Praqma/web-alliance/_pages/initiatives.md

 _Running Atlassian products in a way that makes your operations impressed._

-We will present how to run the Atlassian Data Center toolstack in Docker with Kubernetes to bring the strength of DataCenter and Kubernetes together: Scale horizontally and get resiliency; Everything is described as code; Upgrade Jira with Zero downtime and scale to meet demands in seconds.
+We will present how to run the Atlassian Data Center toolstack in Docker with Kubernetes to bring the strength of Data Center and Kubernetes together: Scale horizontally and get resiliency; Everything is described as code; Upgrade Jira with zero downtime and scale to meet demands in seconds.
 ASK also supports Atlassian Server editions.

 ## Install hardware using containers

 At our customers, we are working on installing hardware boards in their products using containers.
 The idea is to wrap dependencies for build and hardware installation in a container to alleviate other dependencies than physical cables and a Docker image.
-Thsi enables build system and developers to use the same environment, as well as the installation.
+This enables build system and developers to use the same environment, as well as the installation.

 If interested, you need to contact us before the gathering, so we can ask the customer if we can demonstrate the setup.